thomasgrusz/thomasgrusz.github.io/README.md

 - the website
 - cv-maker

-The website contains information about me, downloadable CVs in `pdf` format and some selected coding projects.
+The website contains information about me, downloadable CVs in `PDF` format and some selected coding projects.
 The website's contents are injected dynamically via JavaScript during runtime.
-To make sure that the downloadable `pdf`s and the CV section of the page are in sync, `cv-maker` recreates the PDFs from the same information source, that feeds the website.
+To make sure, that the downloadable CVs in `PDF` format and the CV section of the page are in sync, `cv-maker` recreates the PDFs from the same information source, that feeds the website.

 All source files relating to the website are stored in the folders `src` and `static`.
 The text contents of the page are stored in `json` format and as mentioned above are dynamically injected during runtime.